What is a Clinical Assessment?

 Intake Services: You will meet with a skilled intake specialist who will answer any questions you have about the registration paperwork and ask that you sign electronically to confirm understanding.
 Your intake specialist will also explain your insurance coverage and financial obligations.
 If you are referred for a clinical assessment, you will be asked to pay for your service per your insurance benefits or your financial assessment if applying for the discount.
-For self pay customers, the minimum fee due at time of service is $40 for same day assessments.
+For self pay customers, the minimum fee due at time of service is $45 for same-day assessments.
 Intake services take approximately 10-15 minutes.

 Clinical Assessment: You may meet with one of our caring professionals for your Clinical Assessment.
 If clinically indicated, you will leave your session scheduled for a follow up appointment with someone experienced in helping you in what you’re experiencing.
 The Clinical Assessment may take between 1 ½ – 2 hours.*Same day assessments are our goal.
 If we are unable to provide an assessment today, we will make other arrangements to accommodate your needs.